pexeixv/goasquash/src/content/t-and-c.md

 1. Decision of team composition is based on selection trials and sole discretion of the selection committee appointed by the Goa Association Of Squash.

-1. Any player influencing, soliciting or lobbying the selection the selection procedure, will be disqualified.
+1. Any player influencing, soliciting or lobbying the selection procedure, will be disqualified.

 1. Undertaking to attend the training camps is compulsory.